ropensci/drake/README.md

 - `main`: `drake`'s main example, based on [Kirill Müller's `drake` pitch](https://krlmlr.github.io/drake-pitch/).
 This is the most accessible example for beginners.
 - `gsp`: A concrete example using real econometrics data.
 It explores the relationships between gross state product and other quantities, and it shows off `drake`'s ability to generate lots of reproducibly-tracked tasks with ease.
 - `packages`: A concrete example using data on R package downloads.
 It demonstrates how `drake` can refresh a project based on new incoming data without restarting everything from scratch.
-- `basic`: An old example that demonstrates how to generate large workflow plan data frames using wildcard templating.
-Use `load_basic_example()` to set up the project in your workspace.
+- `mtcars`: An old example that demonstrates how to generate large workflow plan data frames using wildcard templating.
+Use `load_mtcars_example()` to set up the project in your workspace.

 ## Presentations